 Some uses for it in a survival situation include but are not limited to, taping and securing a broken limb, repairing your bug out bag, waterproofing your shoes and clothing, and trapping insects and even small animals in an adhesive trap.

-These items are good for stitching and repair clothing or gear.
-In a pinch you can also use the needle and thread combo to stitch up a wound.
+These items are good for stitching and repairing clothing or gear.
+In a pinch, you can also use the needle and thread combo to stitch up a wound.

 You can also take a needle a curve it to make a very sharp hook for snagging small fish in the water.